KotaOkayama/DocTranslator/README_EN.md

 3. **Access Application**:
 - Open http://localhost:8000 in your browser
-- Configure Claude API Key and API URL on first launch
+- Configure API Key and API URL on first launch

 4. **Stop Container**:
 ```bash